Urinary Retention in Men

 - Pain in the pelvic area

-UTIs in men are usually rare compared to women.
+UTI in men is rare compared to women.
 However, if a man is using a urinary catheter to treat UR, then he is at risk for CAUTI (catheter-associated urinary tract infection).

 CAUTI is often caused by catheter contamination.
 To avoid CAUTI, always wash your hands thoroughly with soap and water before catheterization.
 Using no-touch catheters is also a good idea.
 A no-touch catheter doesn’t require you to touch the exposed catheter during insertion, and study has shown that it reduces catheter contamination.

 Compactcath intermittent catheters are no-touch, pocket-sized, and pre-lubricated with anti-bacterial silicone oil

 For urine to void, the bladder’s detrusor muscle needs to contract and squeeze urine out, and then the urethral sphincter needs to relax to let the urine pass through.
 If the nerves that control either of these actions are damaged, urinary retention may occur.
 The condition is known as neurogenic bladder.

 Men of all ages can have neurogenic bladder syndrome.
 The cause of neurogenic bladder is often related to another disease that has damaged the person’s nerves, such as spinal cord injuries (SCI), stroke, diabetes, birth defects, etc.